ArthurVerrez/gemini-image-gen-batch/README.md

 1. Enter your prompt text describing the image you want to generate
 2. Optionally upload up to 4 reference images to guide the style or content
+3. Adjust the slider for how many parallel generations you want (1-8)
-3. Click "Generate" to create the image
+4. Click "Generate Images" to start the process
-4. The generated image will appear below the input form
+5. The generated images will appear below the input form in a grid layout

-The app uses Gemini 2.0 Flash experimental image generation model.
+The app uses Gemini 2.0 Flash experimental image generation model and can generate up to 8 variations simultaneously.

+## Batch Processing

+The app supports batch processing through the "Number of parallel generations" slider:

+- Select a value between 1 and 8 to generate that many versions of your prompt simultaneously
+- All images are generated in parallel using the same prompt and reference images
+- Results are displayed in a grid layout with up to 4 images per row
+- Text responses (if any) will be collected in the "Generation Details" section

+This feature is useful for:

+- Exploring different variations of the same prompt
+- Finding the best result among several options
+- Saving time compared to generating images one by one

 ## Advanced Usage